andreabertolini1995/Etherscan-registration-form-testing/README.md

 The goal of this project is to:
 * create test scenarios for the registration form on Etherscan website,
-* create end-to-end (E2E) browser tests to cover all test scenarios
+* create End-To-End (E2E) browser tests to cover all test scenarios
 * and justify the choice of the tools that have been used for the automatic testing.